 Q: How is this different from PFD fabric I can buy at the store now?

-A: It is PFD PLUS pre-scoured, PLUS treated to behave as if it were mordanted, PLUS the fabric is pre-patterned
+A: It has been scoured in order to treat it, and it behaves as if it were mordanted, PLUS the fabric is pre-patterned

 Q: How would this fabric work with fabric paints as opposed to dyes?
 Would the patterns still show up?